diliprk/DataAnalytics-Nanodegree/Project 7 - Wrangle and Analyze Data/README.md

 # Project 7 - Wrangle and Analyze Data - WeRateDogs
+[CLICK HERE](https://nbviewer.jupyter.org/github/thunderkatzen/DataAnalytics-Nanodegree/blob/master/Project%207%20-%20Wrangle%20and%20Analyze%20Data/wrangle_act.ipynb) to view the `wrangle_act.ipynb` jupyter notebook in nbviewer to see all the Bokeh Visualizations properly rendered.

 ## Overview
 This project was part of the data wrangling section of the Udacity Data Analyst Nanodegree program and is primarily focused on wrangling data from the [**WeRateDogs**](https://twitter.com/dog_rates) Twitter account using Python, documented in a Jupyter Notebook.